-Pityriasis Rubra Pilaris is initially characterized by skin lesions described as mildly itchy, sharply pointed, horn-like, brownish-red to rosy yellow- colored papules.
+PRP is initially characterized by skin lesions described as, sharply pointed, horn-like, brownish-red to rosy yellow- colored papules.
 These papules usually occur on the back of the wrists, the outside of the forearms, underarm folds, elbows, knees, backs of the hands, and fingers.
 When the papules grow and connect together they produce dry, scaly, rough, red plaques over large areas of the skin.
 Gray, brittle nails and excessive oiliness of the glands on the scalp (seborrhea) and face may also occur.
-Often the edge of the eyelids are turned outward (ectropion).
+Often the edges of the eyelids are turned outward (ectropion).

-The specific underlying cause of Pityriasis Rubra Pilaris is unknown.
+The specific underlying cause of PRP is unknown.
 Researchers indicate that the condition may be hereditary or acquired.
-In many cases, Pityriasis Rubra Pilaris appears to occur randomly for no known reason (sporadically).
+In many patients, PRP appears to occur randomly for no known reason (sporadically).
 However, in some affected individuals, evidence suggests that the disorder may be inherited as an autosomal dominant trait.
 Human traits, including the classic genetic diseases, are the product of the interaction of two genes for that condition, one received from the father and one from the mother.

-Some researchers suggest that Pityriasis Rubra Pilaris may result from abnormalities in vitamin A metabolism.
+Some researchers suggest that PRP may result from abnormalities in vitamin A metabolism.
 (Metabolism refers to the chemical processes occurring in the body.)
 However, such research has not been definitive, necessitating further investigation.

-Pityriasis Rubra Pilaris tends to follow a natural waxing and waning course, with episodes in which there is periodic worsening (exacerbation) or cessation (remission) of symptoms.
+PRP tends to follow a natural waxing and waning course, with episodes in which there is periodic worsening (exacerbation) or cessation (remission) of symptoms.
 As a result, according to many researchers, it may be difficult to evaluate the effectiveness of particular therapies.
 However, standard therapy for the condition typically includes treatment with vitamin A or synthetic vitamin A compounds (retinoids) administered topically or by mouth (orally).
-Synthetic retinoids prescribed for the treatment of Pityriasis Rubra Pilaris may include isotretinoin or etretinate.
-In addition, in some cases, low-dose methotrexate, a medication that is often used to fight abnormal cell proliferation (antineoplastic drug), may be prescribed.
+Synthetic retinoids prescribed for the treatment of PRP may include isotretinoin or etretinate.
+Low-dose methotrexate, an antineoplastic drug that is often used to fight abnormal cell proliferation, may be prescribed for some patients.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.